WE’VE BEEN DOING THIS FOR NEARLY 40 YEARS. CALL US. 415.834.1120

 Mediation for divorce is not mandatory, and either party may leave at any time.
 However, California requires divorcing parents to attend custody and visitation mediation.
 A qualified family mediator helps parents create a custody and visitation plan that is in the best interests of the child.

-No agreement in mediation is an official until approved by the court.
+No agreement in mediation is official until approved by the court.
 If mediation produces no agreement, the case moves to the courtroom for litigation.

 Paternity

 California courts do not presume unwed fathers are the biological parents of their child even if they are on the birth certificate.
 A mother cannot receive child support without establishing paternity, or the parentage, of her child.
 A father cannot seek child custody or visitation without doing the same.
+Establishing parentage is therefore a critical first legal step for unmarried parents — and the sooner it is addressed, the sooner both parents’ rights and the child’s right to financial support can be protected.

 When a couple is married, a child is naturally assumed to be a product of the marriage.
 When parents are unmarried, no such presumption exists.
 Parentage is established by a person voluntarily signing a declaration stating he is the biological parent or the court determining parentage through a court case.